james-yf/Uni/cs2521/Notes/Makefiles.md

 # Compiling Steps

-Although it seems compilation is one step `gcc -o source source.c` there is more to it than meets the eye.
+Although it seems compilation is one step `gcc -o executable_name source.c` there is more to it than meets the eye.

 There are 3 distinct steps in the C compilation process.